reexjungle/xcal/README.md

 2. Right-click and choose *Rebuild Solution* from context menu.

 ### Executing xCal
-After a successful build, it is time to enjoy the highly anticipated moment i.e. seeing xCal run!
-Nevertheless, a few more steps need to be performed before the final goal is achieved.
-This involves installing the necessary backend servers (if not yet installed on the host computer) and configuring them.
-Depending on the selected application server (*in fact, four preconfigured application servers are available in the download package*), you have the choice of installing a MySQL (relational database) or a Redis (a NoSQL datastore) backend server.
+It is now time to see xCal run... although a few more steps are required before this final goal is achieved.
+These involve the installation and configuration of necessary backend servers (if not yet installed on the host computer).
+Depending on the selected application server from the download package, you have the choice of using a MySQL (relational database) or a Redis (one of the fastest NoSQL datastore) as the backend server.

-It is highly recommended for beginners to start with the local application server (*xcal.application.server.web.local*),which been configured for testing on the local computer.
-The default data backend of this server is MySQL, although the user can change it to Redis through a switch in the project properties.
+It is highly recommended for beginners to start with the local application server (*xcal.application.server.web.local*), which been configured for testing on a local machine.
+The default data backend of this server is MySQL, even though the user can alternatively use a Redis backend through a provided switch in the project settings.

 Assuming you are a newbie and xCal is opened in Visual Studio, please perform the following steps:
 #### Visual Studio Configuration